 Contrary to product homepage integration, individual activity integration involves integrating EACH individual activity you're assigning to a digital learning tool's homepage.
 When students click on the individual activity links from their campus LMS, they'll be immediately redirected to the introduction page for that activity.

-And regarding grade passback, an individual grade for each activity will return to the LMS gradebook in its own gradebook column.
+Note: Regarding grade-pass-back, an individual grade for each activity will return to the LMS grade-book in its own column.
+For every integrated link you add to your LMS course-shell, a grade-book column will be created with that link’s title.

 What are the benefits of the two styles of integration?